satyamukkavilli/Google_App_Prediction/README.md

-# This is a Google App Prediction project using python programming language.
+# This is a Google App Rating Prediction project using python programming language.
 # This is the simplilearn Project.